-The carrying amount of assets and liabilities including cash and cash equivalents, accounts receivable, accounts payable and current portion of other debt approximated their fair value as of March 31, 2023 and December 31, 2022, due to the relative short maturity of these instruments.
-Management estimates the fair values of the secured term loan, secured 2023 notes and secured 2026 notes at approximately 40.0%, 30.0% and 12.0% respectively, of the respective principal balances outstanding as of March 31, 2023 and approximately 64.0%, 65.0% and 15.5% respectively, of the respective principal balance outstanding as of December 31, 2022.
-The fair values of secured borrowings under the Company's securitization facility, BRCC facility and Second Lien Note are equal to the respective carrying values.
+The carrying amount of assets and liabilities including current portion of other debt approximated their fair value as of June 30, 2023 and December 31, 2022, due to the relative short maturity of these instruments.
+Management estimates the fair values of the 2023 Term Loans, 2023 Notes and 2026 Notes at approximately 47.0%, 60.0% and 8.0%, respectively, of the respective principal balances outstanding as of June 30, 2023 and approximately 64.0%, 65.0% and 15.5%, respectively, of the respective principal balance outstanding as of December 31, 2022.
+The fair values of secured borrowings under the Company's securitization facility, BRCC Facility and Second Lien Note are equal to the respective carrying values.
 Other debt represents the Company's outstanding loan balances associated with various hardware, software purchases, maintenance and leasehold improvements along with loans and receivables factoring arrangement entered into by subsidiaries of the Company and as such, the cost incurred would approximate fair value.
 Property and equipment, intangible assets, capital lease obligations, and goodwill are not required to be re-measured to fair value on a recurring basis.
 These assets are evaluated for impairment if certain triggering events occur.
 If such evaluation indicates that impairment exists, the respective asset is written down to its fair value.